 - Touch base with customers within a specific time following a purchase to create a remarketing list with a specific duration.

-- To avoid overwhelming consumers, cap the number of times your visitors can see your ads.
+- Cap the number of times your visitors can see your ads to avoid overwhelming consumers.

 - Schedule ads for the hours and days that your target audience is most likely to see them.